 What is an SSL Certificate?

 SSL stands for Secure Sockets Layer and was developed to provide an extra layer of security for your website visitors.
-Basically what the certificate does is 2 things:
+Basically the certificate does 2 things:

 It encrypts (puts in code form) any exchange of information between your website and your server.
 This exchange typically takes place when a form is filled out or login information is entered to access a protected area on the website.

-It verifies that the website is owned by who it claims to be owned by.
+It verifies that the website is owned by the correct owner.